A Novel Perspective to Look At Attention: Bi-level Attention-based Explainable Topic Modeling for News Classification: Methodology

 \section{Methodology}

-This section describes our proposed architecture which uses two attention layers to uncover a latent representation of the data and then makes use of attention weights as a form of topic distribution.
+This section describes our proposed architecture Bi-level Attention-based Topical Model (BATM) as illustrated in Figure~\ref{fig:BATM}.
+It uses two attention layers to uncover a latent representation of the data and then makes use of attention weights as a form of topic distribution.
 We describe this architecture from the perspective of a news classification task.
-Our architecture consists of three components: an embedding layer, two attention layers, and a classfication layer.
+Our architecture consists of three components: an embedding layer, two attention layers, and a classification layer.
 After generating embedding vectors of words for the given news articles, we pass them to two attention layers to obtain the weight distribution of different words in each head (i.e. topic) and the weight distribution of different heads in the input articles.
 Then we generate the document representation vector based on these weights and finally classify the articles into different categories using a single linear layer.
 By analyzing the weight distribution of the attention layer on the entire news corpus, we find that some heads focus on the words related to the specific topics.
 These concentrated words help us understand the behavior of the attention mechanism.